 It is an endocrine disease caused by insufficient or absent production of insulin by the pancreas.
-The eyelids, conjunctiva, cornea, uvea, lens and retina may be affected.
+The eyelids, conjunctiva, cornea, uvea, lens, and retina may be affected.
 Uveitis and KCS may occur.
 The cataract begins with the formation of vacuoles in the equatorial region of the lens.
 It may also cause bilateral Horner's syndrome.
-46 In a retrospective study of 20 dogs with diabetes mellitus (DM), spontaneous rupture of the lens capsule was found in 30 of 40 eyes with bilateral cataracts.
+In a retrospective study of 20 dogs with diabetes mellitus (DM), spontaneous rupture of the lens capsule was found in 30 of 40 eyes with bilateral cataracts.
 The location of the rupture was equatorial in 29 and posterior in 1.47 Diabetic dogs have a marked reduction in corneal sensitivity and diabetic retinopathy.
-Lipemiaretinalis, retinopathy, retinal hemorrhages, retinal detachment and hyphema may develop.
-Many systemic complications, including diabetic cataracts and retinopathy, can lead to blindness.
+Lipemiaretinalis, retinopathy, retinal hemorrhages, retinal detachment, and hyphema may develop.48 Many systemic complications, including diabetic cataracts and retinopathy, can lead to blindness.
 Cataract formation is the most common ocular complication.
-Lens proteins elicit an inflammatory response when leakage from the lens capsule occurs, known as lens-induced uveitis (LIU), and occurs in up to 71% of patients with cataracts.
-Concurrent DM and KCS have been documented in dogs as well as in humans.
-45 A recent publication reported ocular surface changes in DM, including reduced tear production in 15 diabetic dogs.
+Lens proteins elicit an inflammatory response when leakage from the lens capsule occurs, known as lens-induced uveitis (LIU), and occurs in up to71% of patients with cataracts.
+Concurrent DM and KCS have been documented in dogs as well as in humans.45 A recent publication reported ocular surface changes in DM, including reduced tear production in 15 diabetic dogs.49

 Diabetic dogs may undergo surgical treatments to restore vision secondary to diabetic cataracts like phacoemulsification and intraocular lens implantation.
-Cataract surgery in dogs is often not recommended until cataractsreach an immature to mature stage.
+Cataract surgery in dogs is often not recommended until cataracts reach an immature to mature stage.
 Due to the high prevalence of LIU associated with cataracts, topical or systemic anti-inflammatory therapy should be considered.
 Medical therapy for DM-related cataracts before onset or in early stages using an aldose reductase inhibitor has shown success in prevention or slowed progression.
 No treatment for diabetic retinopathy is currently recommended.
 The use of tear stimulants such as topical cyclosporine or compounded versions of cyclosporine and tacrolimus should be considered when faced with low tear production in a diabetic canine patient.
-Such drugs not only boost tear production but suppress inflammation by inhibiting of the expression of inflammatory cytokines and chemokines, thereby promoting corneal epithelial health.45 overproduction of adrenal androgens.
-Progressive corneal ulceration, non-healing corneal ulcer, corneal calcification and lipid deposition, cataract, KCS, retinal lipemia, retinal hemorrhages, retinal detachment, hyphema, lipemic aqueous humor, blindness, oculomotor paralysis, ptosis, uveitis, endophthalmitis, opportunistic infections, keratitis, endophthalmitis, band keratopathy, eyelid protrusion and SARDS.
+Such drugs not only boost tear production but suppress inflammation by inhibiting of the expression of inflammatory cytokines and chemokines, thereby promoting corneal epithelial health.45

-HYPERADRENOCORTICISM (CUSHING SYNDROME)
+HYPERADRENOCORTICISM (CUSHING'S SYNDROME)

 It is one of the most common endocrinopathies in dogs.
 It usually affects animals over six years of age.
-Clinical and laboratory findings occur as a result of chronic glucocorticoid excess or, less commonly,
+Clinical and laboratory findings occur as a result of chronic glucocorticoid excess or, less commonly, overproduction of adrenal androgens.
+Progressive corneal ulceration, non-healing corneal ulcer, corneal calcification, and lipid deposition, cataract, KCS, retinal lipemia, retinal hemorrhages, retinal detachment, hyphema, lipemic aqueous humor, blindness, oculomotor paralysis, ptosis, uveitis, endophthalmitis, opportunistic infections, keratitis, endophthalmitis, band keratopathy, eyelid protrusion, and SARDS.